Post updated June 11, 2020

 The chart (above) shows monthly changes in Information sector employment.
 Data from the U.S. Bureau of Labor Statistics is seasonally adjusted to remove the influence of predictable influences such as seasonal changes or holiday hiring.
 This provides a more accurate estimate of changes caused by factors like the pandemic.

 Information is part of the private, nonfarm business sector which employed 129.7 million people in February 2020.
-The sector lost an estimated 20.4 million jobs in March and April, a decline of 15.7 percent.
+The sector had lost an estimated 21 million jobs by April.
+Some industries in this sector added jobs in May.
+But the entire sector was still down 17.9 million jobs since February, a decline of 13.8 percent.

-Subsequent charts report employment in each of the six industries from the least affected to the most affected.
+Subsequent charts report employment in each of the six industries.

 The second chart (above) shows Other Information Services, which includes search engines, internet-only publishing and broadcasting, and web sites that store and provide information.